Medication-Assisted Treatment (MAT) at Curative Behavioral

 Opioid use and addiction have become major issues within the last couple of decades.
 Since 2017, over 9,000 people have died in Arizona from opioid overdose, according to the Arizona Department of Health Services.
 Commonly referred to as the “opioid epidemic,” rises in opioid overdoses and deaths have led to the development of new, effective treatments for opioid use disorder (OUD).

 After a person has used opioids for an extended period of time, the body and brain start to get used to the constant presence of the drug.
 This causes changes in brain chemistry and physiology that can lead to very unpleasant physical and mental withdrawal symptoms when a person stops taking opioids.
-These withdrawal symptoms will vary from person to person but typically include:
+These withdrawal symptoms will vary from person to person but typically include:- Nausea and vomiting

 These symptoms of withdrawal can be relieved by the administration of an opioid, leading many people to fall back into addiction simply to avoid the terrible symptoms of withdrawal.
 The fear of withdrawal is a significant reason why many people continue to use harmful substances.